gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

-When you run `./gradlew publish` your plugin `com.mycompany:secretPlugin:1.0` and the *Plugin Marker Artifact* `com.mycopmany.secret:com.mycompany.secret.gradle.plugin:1.0` will both published to your maven repository.
+When you run `./gradlew publish` your plugin `com.mycompany:secretPlugin:1.0` and the *Plugin Marker Artifact* `com.mycopmany.secret:com.mycompany.secret.gradle.plugin:1.0` will both be published to your custom Maven repository.

-### Set the character set used for filtering files in CopySpec
+### Configuration of character encoding when filtering files in a CopySpec

-By default, file filtering using `CopySpec` uses the default platform character set to read and write filtered files.
-This can cause problems if, for example, the files are encoded using `UTF-8` but the default platform character set is another one.
+By default, any file filtering performed by a `CopySpec` uses the default platform character encoding to read and write the filtered files.
+This can cause problems if the files are encoded with something else, such as _UTF-8_.

-You can now define the character set to use when reading and writing filtered files per `CopySpec`, e.g.:
+You can now control this behavior by specifying the character encoding to use during the filtering process on a per-`CopySpec` basis:

     task filter(type: Copy) {
         from 'some/place'